DmytroHeorhin/ZooInSafety/README.md

 This loop was removed and the problem disappeared.

 Still the feature of preserving cat corpses needs to be implemented, so the Morgue class was introduced.
-Whenever an animal is about to garbage collected, the number of corpses is checked.
-If it is not enough corpses in Zoo, then the animal is moved to morgue and will not be garbage collected next time.
+Whenever an animal is about to be garbage collected, the number of corpses is checked.
+If there is not enough corpses in the zoo, then the animal is moved to morgue and will not be garbage collected next time.

         ~Animal()
         {